-The original epicenter of the coronavirus, Wuhan, the capital city of
+The original epicenter of the coronavirus, Wuhan, the capital city of Hubei province in central China, is experiencing a slowdown in infections for the first time since the outbreak began in December 2019.

 The 16 temporary hospitals erected in Wuhan have been closed as the coronavirus threat begins to stabilize in the city where the virus first emerged.